-If the Agency so requests, Iraq shall provide it with amplifications or clarifications of any report, in so far as relevant for the purpose of safeguards.
+If the Agency so requests, the Ivory Coast shall provide it with amplifications or clarifications of any report, insofar as relevant for the purpose of safeguards.

 INSPECTIONS

 The Agency shall have the right to make inspections as provided for in Articles 71-82.